Purple banner titled '18 Buying Triggers for B2B Cycles' with icons

 1. Tailored Content Marketing Campaigns

 • Success Stories: Showcase success stories from similar companies who faced the same trigger and benefited from your product/service.
-This social proof builds trust and demonstrates the effectiveness of your solution.
+Case studies show prospects that your product actually works for companies like theirs.

 2. Personalized Outreach & Engagement